 Mitchell R. Morrissey, President

 Mitchell R. Morrissey was elected District Attorney of Denver in November 2004 and was sworn into office on January 11, 2005.
-He is responsible for the prosecution of more than 6,000 felony and 15,000 misdemeanor criminal cases each year.
+Before retiring in 2017, he was responsible for the prosecution of more than 6,000 felony and 15,000 misdemeanor criminal cases each year.

-As the chief prosecutor for the Second Judicial District, Mitch is an aggressive prosecutor and an advocate of prevention and intervention initiatives.
-He makes victims a priority and is dedicated to providing victims a strong voice in the justice system.
+As the chief prosecutor for the Second Judicial District, Mitch was an aggressive prosecutor and an advocate of prevention and intervention initiatives.
+He made victims a priority and was dedicated to providing victims a strong voice in the justice system.
 Early in his tenure as District Attorney, he successfully advocated for including sexual orientation in Colorado’s hate crimes statute; he was awarded the Distinguished Service Award for this work by the GLBT Community Center of Colorado in 2006.

 He is internationally known for his expertise in DNA technology, applying that technology in criminal prosecutions and working to ensure that DNA science is admissible in our courtrooms.
 In 2003, he pioneered Denver’s Cold Case Project with the Denver Police Department and Denver Crime Lab, using DNA to reopen unsolved sexual assault and murder cases.
 He then became the first District Attorney in the U.S. to develop and utilize familial DNA searching to solve cold cases in 2008.
 His software is being used in over eight U S states and in Australia to solve violent crimes.